Catholic Church in Germany: Catholicism today in Germany

 One of the biggest challenges facing the church is to retain the registered, tax-paying members (regardless of how often they attend services) to fund parishes and church agencies, especially its international relief organizations like Adveniat.
 German Catholics, however, are divided over the issue of a compulsory church tax.
 Under the tax an additional 8 percent to 9 percent of personal income tax is deducted at source by the German state from registered churchgoers (of Catholic and Protestant communities).
 Although the tax provides the Catholic and Lutheran churches with an exact membership count and a net income of 5.6 billion euros (in 2008) which has helped make the German Catholic Church one of the wealthiest in the world.

 A poll from universities in Berlin and Münster, advises that 70% of German Catholics approve of blessings for same-sex couples, 80% accept unmarried couples living together and 85% believe priests should be allowed to marry.
 70% of German Catholics support same-sex marriage and 29% oppose it.
 93% of German Catholics believe society should accept homosexuality while 6% believe society should not accept homosexuality.

 According to a survey by the Erfurt-based opinion research institute INSA a third of German Catholics are considering leaving.
 Older Catholics consider leaving primarily due to child abuse cases while younger Catholics primarily want to avoid paying the church tax.

 In 2022, 522,821 people left the Church, according to figures released by the German bishops.

+The number of ordinations to the priesthood declined from 1962 (557 ordinations) to 1980.
+In the 1980's more ordinations took place, likely as a result of the children of the baby boomers entering adulthood.
+After 1992 (269 ordinations) the downward trend resumed, falling to 25 ordinations in 2025.